What is ICMS?

 What is the ICMS Coalition?

-The ICMS Coalition is a growing group of professional and not-for-profit organisations which are responsible for researching, developing, publicising and implementing the International Construction Measurement Standards for the construction sector.
+The ICMS Coalition is a growing group of professional and not-for-profit organisations which are responsible for researching, developing, publicising and implementing the International Cost Management Standard for the construction sector.
 The Coalition was established on 17 June 2015 after a meeting at the International Monetary Fund in Washington DC, USA.

 The ICMS Coalition supports the creation, maintenance and use of high quality, ICMS through a transparent and inclusive standard setting process.
 Through the Board of Trustees, Coalition organisations have each signed a declaration of support and commitment to promote and implement ICMS and encourage world markets to accept and adopt it.